 - 🚐 Colectivo – Colectivo’s are shared mini buses that are often much cheaper (and much more of an adventure) than the other options.
 There is a colectivo that goes from downtown Playa del Carmen to downtown Tulum town.

 🕓 Length: Tulum is about an hour from Playa del Carmen, and also a great base for day trips.

-📚 Travel Safety in Mexico: Mexico is safer than the news would have you think, but traveling during a pandemic is never risk free.
+📚 Travel Safety in Mexico: Playa el Carmen is safer than the news would have you think, but traveling during a pandemic is never risk free.
 Read our guide to trip insurance coverage for Mexico to understand why we always insure our trips to Mexico.
 Or get a quote directly from World Nomads.

 Why Visit Valladolid: Valladolid is a colorful inland city with plenty to do and see and is a great day trip from Playa del Carmen.
 While on the quieter side (compared to Playa del Carmen, anyway), Valladolid is bursting with culture and is a great place to go to get a real taste of local life in the Yucatan.
 In Valladolid, you’ll find traditional Mayan restaurants, bustling markets, incredible cenotes, art exhibits, and some of the most famed cenotes on the peninsula.
 Plus, Valladolid is nearby several major Mayan Ruins, including Chichen Itza and Ek Balam.

 How to Get to Valladolid from Playa del Carmen: